murchie85/GCP-Associate-Cloud-Engineer/README.md

 	- apply by **instance-level tags** or **service account**
 	- If a paticular instance is using a service account that can be a way to turn on firewall rule
 	- **default** rules are restricted inbound and permissive outbound.

+In an org you can share VPCs among multiple projects

+**host project** owns the shared VPC
+**Service projects** other projects granted access to use part/all of the VPC

+**Advantage** lets a centralised team manage security of all projects.

 ## IP & CIDRs

+- Google reserves 4 so minus that from number
 - IP is a dotted quad, abc.def.ghi.jkl from 0-255
 - CIDR block is a group of IP addresses
 	- <IP>/xy notation